Is Surrogacy legal in Ireland

 - Social service

-Similarly, because the commissioning mother does not become pregnant, she is not eligible for Maternity Benefits if she is employed or for statutory maternity leave (although an employer may still offer it at its discretion).
-She (and her partner) might be able to apply for parental leave, though.
+Similarly, because the commissioning mother does not become pregnant, she is not eligible for Maternity Benefits if she is employed or for statutory maternity leave.

 Obtaining legal custody and guardianship of your child